sakib1971/videoscribe9.0/index.md

 G-DRIVE download link:-
 [Videoscribe9.0](https://drive.google.com/file/d/1gMFWstFNZs0fweZcKwXRmR36vwqZkVNp/view?usp=sharing) <br>

-☄☄☄ Please make sure you unzip the file and see the tutorial how to install it !!!<br>
+☄☄☄ Please make sure you unzip the file and see the tutorial how to install it !!!<hr>

 🚩after installing this soft. if you face whiteboard error then follow this path>>> <br>
 <b>⟿</b>C:\Users\MY Pc\AppData\Roaming\VideoScribeDesktop\Local Store\Library\Caches<br>